ETC3250: Tutorial 2 Help Sheet

 How many classes?

-Try using count() or table() or a similar function you are familiar with.
+Try using count(), table(), or a similar function you are familiar with.

 Part B

-Compute the confusion table, using the maximum predictive probability to label the observation.
+For each model compute the confusion table, using whether the predictive probability was greater than 0.5 as the prediction.

 Question 6